 Can Damp and Black Mould Cause Health Problems

-Are you concerned that your property is suffering from damp and black mould?
+Are you concerned about black mould health problems affecting your family?
 This page will help to give you a better understanding of mould health problems which you can suffer from as a result of damp and mould being present in your property.
 This page will allow you to understand the causes of damp and black mould becoming prevalent in your property and the people who are most at risk from serious health difficulties from prolonged exposure.
 If you are looking for advice regarding how to overcome a damp and mould issue, you are also in the right place.
 This page will provide you with various techniques which can be utilised to reduce the damp issues in your property.
 Once you have read this page, if you are still convinced you are suffering from damp or mould it is crucial you gain an accurate diagnosis of the cause of the problem.
 Richardson & Starling damp specialists can survey the affected area and determine the cause of your damp problem.

 Damp and Black Mould Effects on Your Health